parse-community/docs/_includes/ios/user-interface.md

 At the end of the day, users of your app are going to be interacting with UIKit components.

-[ParseUI](https://github.com/parse-community/ParseUI-iOS) is an opensource collection of a handy user interface components aimed to streamline and simplify user authentication, displaying lists of data, and other common app elements.
+ParseUI is an opensource collection of a handy user interface components aimed to streamline and simplify user authentication, displaying lists of data, and other common app elements.

-Please note that [ParseUI](https://github.com/parse-community/ParseUI-iOS) is not included inside the main Parse iOS SDK.

-To learn more on how to install it - follow the instructions on the official [GitHub page](https://github.com/parse-community/ParseUI-iOS).
+ParseUI can be installed by leveraging Cocoapods 'subspecs', simply add `pod 'Parse/UI'` to your Podfile and run `pod install`.
+Once installed just use `import Parse` to use ParseUI.
+More details can be found on the official [GitHub page](https://github.com/parse-community/Parse-SDK-iOS-OSX#other-installation-options)

 ## PFLogInViewController